Meaning of Purpose

 of science, teleology.

-tend to develop teleologically, that is, with a determinate end inhering
+If complex systems in general develop through phases or stages teleologically, that is, with a determinate end inhering

 solely on the grounds of its teleological aspect.